 CEO of Swinerton

 Jeff Hoopes is the CEO of Swinerton Construction, a $5 billion construction firm.
 In 2018, Swinerton was ranked #19 on ENR's Top 400 Contractor's List.

-Subscribe on iTunes
+Subscribe on Apple Podcasts

-our conversation today, we talk about what not to do when hunting Elk, the best way to waste an MBA, construction supply chain innovation, how to avoid boom and bust cycles as a general contractor, and the most important things to work on as young construction professionals.
+In our conversation today, we talk about what not to do when hunting Elk, the best way to waste an MBA, construction supply chain innovation, how to avoid boom and bust cycles as a general contractor, and the most important things to work on as young construction professionals.

 Matt: Jeff, you grew up in a small town of 500 people and you made it all the way to the top of a large company.
 People would be fascinated to hear how it began and how you got there.

 Eric: Not a whole lot of people who had milked cows there.

 Jeff: No, no. There were no cow milkers or irrigation changers, but ended up back at the aggie school at UC Davis and received a Bachelor of Science degree in civil engineering.